Brittany Cartwright And Jax Taylor: Does Her Family Approve Of Him After ‘Pump Rules’ Drama?

 Of course, it may not be easy for her family to watch Brittany Cartwright on national television and then watch the one guy who is supposed to have her back be mean and rude to her.
 One can imagine they wanted him to have her back and not spread these false rumors, especially since Brittany was getting upset about everything.

 And it sounds like her family isn’t too happy with the way Taylor treated her, especially when it comes to these sex rumors.
-But Brittany Cartwright admits that she’s close with her family and no one is coming between them, not even Jax’s crazy rumors.
+But Brittany Cartwright admits that she’s close with her family, and no one is coming between them, not even Jax’s crazy rumors.

 “I’m super close with my mom.
 My family is amazing.
 On my mom’s side we all are next door neighbors,” Brittany Cartwright explains to Bravo about her relationship with her parents, who recently visited her in Los Angeles, adding, “And I’m super close to my mamaw, who is my grandmother.
 And it’s hard to not be home when something bad happens, like my grandfather passed away [in 2015].
 So it’s just hard when stuff like that happens and you’re not able to be there with your family.
 And I have some really great friends.
 I’m still best friends with people I knew in elementary school.
 It’s just hard not being able to see those people as much as I would like.”